North Carolina Clergy Sexual Abuse Attorneys

 The number of adherents in the Roman Catholic Church in North Carolina has rapidly grown along with the state.
 By 2010, there were nearly 400,000 Catholics in North Carolina.
 This represents a fourfold increase from 1980.
 The Church itself believes that the actual number of Catholics in North Carolina is more than double that.

 Roman Catholics are the single largest religious group of all faiths in North Carolina.
-Two dioceses (Charlotte and Raliegh), and their Bishops manage parishes in a hundred counties.
+The Charlotte Diocese and Raliegh Diocese, and their Bishops, manage parishes in a hundred counties.
 The largest parish in the country is now found in Charlotte.
 St. Matthew Catholic Church in Charlotte draws over 10,000 people to its masses each weekend and has over 100 ministries providing spiritual guidance to adults and children.

 Roman Catholic Diocese of Raleigh